France's Macron is reelected but far-right rival raises game

 Italian Premier Mario Draghi hailed Macron's victory as “splendid news for all of Europe” and a boost to the EU "being a protagonist in the greatest challenges of our times, starting with the war in Ukraine.”

+Polling agencies’ projections, released as the last voting stations closed, said Macron was on course to beat his rival by a double-digit margin.
+Several hundred Macon supporters happily gathered in front of the Eiffel Tower in Paris, waving French and EU flags to the beat of Daft Punk’s “One More Time."

 Five years ago, Macron won a sweeping victory over Le Pen to become France’s youngest president at 39.
-The margin is expected to be much smaller this time: Polling agencies Opinionway, Harris and Ifop projected Sunday that Macron would win at least 57% of the vote.
+The margin is expected to be much smaller this time: Polling agencies Opinionway, Harris and Ifop projected that the 44-year-old pro-European centrist would win at least 57% of the vote.

 Le Pen was projected to win between 41.5% and 43% support -- a still unprecedented result for the 53-year-old on her third attempt to win the French presidency.